 It also comes with two of our CR123 non-rechargeable batteries.
 Now, you can put two CR123 batteries into your flashlight and it will run the flashlight, but they are not rechargeable and you'll just have to keep buying more ones.
 So, those are just for if both are your batteries are not charged and you're like, "Oh, well I need to use it right now so I'll put these two in."
 That's basically what that's in there for.

-You also have your Fenix AOD-S diffuser, which is basically turns your flashlight into a torch.
+You also have your Fenix AOD-S diffuser, which basically turns your flashlight into a torch.
 So, when you put the diffuser on it gives a huge flood and you can see a lot around you so that's really useful.
 And then the next thing it comes with is a waterproof battery holder, which can hold two 18650's or four CR123 non-rechargeable batteries.
 It also has a USB wall adapter included.
 So, you'll always be able to plug everything in because the X2 smart charger comes with the USB cord that can plug into the wall adapter and then just plug into your charger that charges your battery so you don't really need to add a USB port into the packaged deal.
 So, that's all of the Fenix PD35 that I have to tell you.

-Now, I'm going to explain first how to get into tactical mode with the PD35 tactical.
-When you get the PD35 tactical it will always be set in tactical mode when you turn it on.
-Now, to get back to outdoor mode, (or back into tactical mode - it's the same process), you turn on the flashlight and then you hold the side switch down for three to four seconds to switch between the modes.
-So, if you're in tactical mode and you want to go back to outdoor, you hold that side for three to four seconds and it'll switch you back to outdoor mode and then you can switch between the modes as normal, the side switch like you do on the PD35.
+Now, I'm going to explain first how to get into Tactical Mode with the PD35TAC.
+When you get the PD35TAC it will always be set in Tactical Mode when you turn it on.
+Now, to get back to Outdoor Mode, (or back into Tactical Mode - it's the same process), you turn on the flashlight and then you hold the side switch down for three to four seconds to switch between the modes.
+So, if you're in Tactical Mode and you want to go back to Outdoor, you hold that side for three to four seconds and it'll switch you back to Outdoor Mode and then you can switch between the modes as normal, the side switch like you do on the PD35.

 I don't know if I touched based on that at all but they do have a side switch on them that allows you to switch between the modes.
-And in tactical mode, there is a difference between how you switch between the modes.
-In tactical you can switch between the brightness modes with the tail switch, you can't switch between the brightness mode with the side switch.
+And in Tactical Mode, there is a difference between how you switch between the modes.
+In Tactical you can switch between the brightness modes with the tail switch, you can't switch between the brightness mode with the side switch.
 To switch between brightness modes you have to half press the tail switch.
 So, instead of fully clicking the tail switch to turn on, you would click it halfway down and it will go into a mode, whichever one you want, and when you let off the button it's going to turn off.
 So, you don't fully press it because it's meant for just being like a instant whenever you need it on you half press and hold it down to keep it on that mode that you have it in.
 Or to quickly switch between you just quickly half press multiple times you get through the modes.

-So, now we're going to talk about the Fenix PD35 tactical bundle.
+So, now we're going to talk about the Fenix PD35 TAC bundle (this bundle is discontinued).
 Now with this Fenix flashlight it has different bundles in the original to make it more tactical compatible.
 So, it comes with the box of the Fenix PD35 box and everything that comes inside of that, which is the holster and everything else that comes with it.
 Like the warranty card, the instruction sheet, and the O-ring and rubber boot.
 But it also comes with, in this packaged deal, it comes with the Fenix ALG-01, which is a flashlight mounting ring so you can put it on something and mount it in there I think that's used for guns.
 Our Fenix AER-02 remote pressure switch, which is useful for when you do mount it on your gun you can have that pressure switch set up to where you can line it up back to where your hand is holding the trigger, you just click back between them.